 Our in-house pharmacist, Shabir Daya has written an article about Life and Soul Pure Omega 3:

-Allergy advice: contains fish.
+Allergy advice: contains fish and citrus.
 Those taking warfarin or aspirin prescribed by their doctor are typically advised not to take omega-3 fish oil in its concentrated form as a supplement.